atharvadeshpandesuwork-showcase/Python-Basics-Practice-Problems/Python Dictionaries/problems.md

 Interview Questions

+Q1.
 Why is a dictionary a better choice than a list for storing product prices?
+Ans: A dictionary is a better choice than list for storing products because:
+- Every product has an associated key and every key in the dictionary must be unique.
+If the same key is entered again, Python updates the existing value instead of creating a duplicate key.
+- If 2 different products have the same price, there is a less chance of confusion because we retrieve the price using the name(key), not searching for the price itself.
+- If the data is stored in a list duplicate price could make it difficult to identify which product has a particular price belongs to without additional searching.
+- Since dictionary keys are unique duplicate records for the same products are avoided.
+If a product is entered again its price is updated rather than creating another record.
+This helps maintain consistent and non-redundant product information.

+Q2.
 What is the key and what is the value in this program?
+Ans: In this program the product name is used as the key and the price is stored as its corresponding value.
+The key uniquely identifies each product while the value represents the price associated with that product.

+Q3.
 How do you retrieve the price of a product from a dictionary?
+Ans: The price of the product is retrieved from a dictionary using its key.
+We use the get() method and pass the product name as an argument.
+The method returns the value associated with that key which is the products price.

+Q4.
 What happens if you add the same product name twice?
+Ans: If the same product name (key) is added again Python does not create a duplicate entry.
+Instead it updates the value associated with that key.
+The previous value will be replaced with the new value.

+Q5.
 Why are unique keys important in a dictionary?
+Ans: Unique keys are important because each key uniquely identifies a value in the dictionary.
+If the same key is added again Python updates the existing value instead of creating a new entry.
+This prevents duplicate keys and ensures that each record has a unique identifier and avoids inconsistencies caused by having multiple entries for the same key.
+However if a key is overwritten accidentally the previous value is lost.